dtmarangoni/linux_server_configuration/README.md

 # Linux Server Configuration

-A step by step on how to configure an Amazon Lightsail Ubuntu linux instance to deploy the web application [Item Catalog](https://github.com/dtmarangoni/item_catalog).
+A step by step on how to configure an Amazon Lightsail Ubuntu Linux instance to deploy the web application [Item Catalog](https://github.com/dtmarangoni/item_catalog).

 Apache web server was chosen to serve the application.